JonathanReyess/colabai/README.md

 Pathways was designed and built by the Office of Information Technology's Innovation Co-Lab Development Team and the Creative And User Experience team, with support from the Center for Computational Thinking.

+## Environment

+All required libraries and packages can be found in requirements.txt, to install these libraries simply run pip install -r requirements.txt.

+Make sure to set your OpenAI API Key in the .env file as OPENAI_API_KEY = ""

 ## 1. Pathways Course Recommender

 ### Content Based Filtering